Residential and Commercial Permitted Development in Purbeck

-Permitted Development for Commercial and Agricultural Premises
+Permitted Development for commercial and agricultural premises

 There are an extensive number of permitted development rights pertaining to commercial enterprises and the farming community.
 To obtain an opinion as to whether your proposal is permitted development, please submit an informal enquiry or apply for a Certificate of Lawfulness.
 Charges apply as detailed above for an informal opinion and a Certificate of Lawfulness of Proposed Development will be half the amount of the equivalent planning application.

-Changes to Permitted Development Rights 2013 & 2014
+Changes to Permitted Development Rights 2013 and 2014

 From 30 May 2013 permitted development rights were extended for householders and businesses that allow them to do more without applying for planning permission.
 The main changes allow:

-- larger single storey rear extensions to residential properties
+- Larger single storey rear extensions to residential properties

-- conversion of buildings from office to residential use
+- Conversion of buildings from office to residential use

-- more flexible uses for shops, offices, residential institutions, and agricultural buildings
+- More flexible uses for shops, offices, residential institutions, and agricultural buildings

-- easier conversion of premises for school uses
+- Easier conversion of premises for school uses

 From 6 April 2014 permitted development rights were extended for the change of use of agricultural buildings to schools, nurseries and residential dwellings, plus the conversion of shops to residential dwellings.

-More information can be found in our Permitted Development - a plain English guide (pdf, 134kb) (opens in a new window).
-Please use the application forms below to notify the council of any proposals under the new changes.
+More information can be found in our Permitted Development - a plain English guide document (pdf, 134kb) (opens in a new window).
+Please use the appropriate notification forms below to notify the council of any proposals under the new changes.
 There is a fee of £80 for all these notifications of a change of use.
 There is no fee for notification of proposed larger home extensions.

-Permitted Development Not Affected by the 2013 Changes
+Permitted Development not affected by the 2013 changes

 If your property is a listed building you will require listed building consent before carrying out any type of work, internally or externally, even if your proposals are considered to be permitted development for the purposes of planning permission.

-Conservation Areas and the Area of Outstanding Natural Beauty
+Conservation areas and the Area of Outstanding Natural Beauty

-Solar Panels and Permitted Development
+Solar panels and Permitted Development